 - Any additional info that may help – especially if this performance issue is a recent development, tell us as much as you can about what happened recently that might be related.
 It’ll help us get to the bottom of the issue more quickly.

-Please also answer the following questions after you’ve placed your order:
+Please send answers to the following questions either before or after you’ve placed your order:

 - Is your site WooCommerce, a blog, real estate or other custom post type?

 - How many items do you have?
 Products?
 Variations?
 Users?
 Properties?
 Orders?